Journalists! What is to be Done?

 The word “disinformation” is a clue.
 It is a Stalinist term of the genus “wrecker” or of the Maoist strain, the “running dogs of imperialism”.
 Accusations of “counter-revolutionary sabotage" were hurled at “bourgeois nationalist deviationsists”.
 The adoption of this language by the British military in particular is telling.
 It suggests we are in a moment of upheaval but that the sainted revolutionary truth — the ability to chart the path to the future — belongs exclusively to the government, as it did to Stalin.
 Anyone who draws unwelcome attention to the British government’s cultural revolution is a diversionist engaged in disinformation.

-It’s hardly surprising that the public is confused.
+The media is paid to bamboozle the public.
 Governments blame everyone but themselves: the alt-media, non-state actors, and shadowy groups that we never hear of until suddenly it’s showtime.
 Let’s deal with the non-state actors first.
 The only person with the wealth and power to contend with nations on the global stage is a darned wealthy individual.
 You’re talking billionaires and up.
 As for shadowy groups, they always seem to have been infiltrated by the secret police before they do anything.
 See the U.S. Capitol incursion of January 6th, 2021.
 They are always, but always, “known to the secret police”.

 That leaves the alt-media holding the candle for “fifth column disinformationists”, which would include anyone questioning the government narrative on… anything.
 It’s really that vague — read the UK Online Safety Bill.
 I’m sure there’s someone out there with a half-formed mind writing stupid stuff.
 But it’s a matter of reach, degree, proportionate response and intelligent use of resources.